Botrytis Grey Mould of Lentil

-If conditions remain conductive for disease, that is warm and wet under the crop canopy for at least 4 days, infection can spread to the lower stems.
+If conditions remain conductive for disease,i.e. warm and wet under the crop canopy for at least 4 days, infection can spread to the lower stems.
 When that happens, lesions will girdle the stem and the stem will become covered with a furry layer of grey mould.
 This eventually causes stem death, and the whole plant dies.
 Often occurring before the onset of flowering and pod fill, infection will continue to spread, resulting in patches of dead plants within crops (Figure 1).

 Fig 1.
 A lentil crop with advanced botrytis grey mould.
 Note the dead patches of plants.

 Pods which become infected will be covered in a grey mouldy growth .
 Some pods will rot and turn brown when dried out (Figure 2).
 Seeds within these pods fail to fill properly and are often discoloured and shrivelled.
 When infected seeds are sown pre-emergence root of seeds and damping off of young seedlings can occur.
 The stems of infected seedlings are often covered by masses of grey spores at the soil line.

 Fig 2.
 A lentil pod infected by Botrytis cinerea.
 The grey mouldy growth is typical of this disease.